Do What U Want: Recording and composition

-"Do What U Want" is a mid-tempo synth-pop, electropop and R&B track, drawing influence from 1980s-inspired throbbing synths and an electronic beat.
+"Do What U Want" is a mid-tempo synth-pop, electropop and R&B song, drawing influence from 1980s-inspired throbbing synths and an electronic beat.
 Eric R. Danton of Rolling Stone described it as a "muscular club beat".
 James Montgomery from MTV News said that a "lurching, lascivious beat" was the main backbone of the song, interspersed with Gaga's loud-voiced vocals, a "corky" chorus and Kelly's "cool, coital" singing.
 The song's chorus is built around arpeggios.
 Complex described its "Do what you want, what you want with my body" hook as "catchy and somewhat raunchy".
 The song's lyrics represent Gaga telling off detractors that her thoughts, dreams, and feelings are her own, no matter what one says about her.
 Jim Farber of New York Daily News suggested "Do What U Want" to be a response to "everyone who ever made a tart comment about her — which, by now, involves half the planet".
 Gaga and Kelly alternate singing the lines "Do what u want/ What u want with my body/ Do what u want/ What u want with my body/ Write what you want, say what you want about me/ If you want you know that I'm not sorry".

 According to the sheet music published at Musicnotes.com, "Do What U Want" is set in the time signature of common time, with a moderate tempo of 96 beats per minute.
-It is composed in the key of A major with Gaga's vocals spanning the tonal nodes of E3 to F♯5.
+It is composed in the key of A major with Gaga's vocals ranging from the notes of E3 to F♯5.
 The song follows a basic sequence of D–E–F♯m–E–D–E as its chord progression.
 "Do What U Want" was recorded at Record Plant Studios in Hollywood, California and at PatchWerk Recording Studios, in Atlanta, Georgia.
 Gaga's vocals were recorded by Dave Russell and Bill Malina, while Kelly's by Abel Garibaldi and Ian Moonness.
 Russell held primary mixing of the track at Record Plant, with additional support from Benjamin Rice, Ghazi Hourani, Zane Shoemake, and Dino "SpeedoVee" Zisis.
 The song's instrumentals include guitars by Tim Stewart, programming by Rick Pearl, and audio mastering done by Gene Grimaldi at Oasis Mastering Studios in Burbank, California.